Overview

 https://learn.microsoft.com/en-us/dotnet/core/install/linux-package-mixup?pivots=os-linux-redhat

-### 1. Install PostgreSQL
+#### 1. PostgreSQL Installation

-Execute the following command to install PostgreSQL.
+Execute the following commands to install PostgreSQL.

 ```